Gumpy-Q/MALscrap-suite/README.md

 # MyAnalizer
 Want to visualize the data you have just scraped ?
 Here it is !

-## Want to run it ?
+## Want to run, read or modify the script with Python ?
 ### Requisites
 Previous requisites
 A csv file with the data you scraped before
-Change the path in the script until I take the time to prompt for it

 ## Run it
-When you will run the script, follow the instructions in the command prompt.
+When you will run the script, follow the instructions in GUI.

 ### Example of results